gopheracademy/gopheracademy-web/content/gophergala/data-mining.md

 }
 ```

-The problem with this is it simply takes too long to fetch thousands of notices.
+The problem is, it simply takes too long to fetch thousands of notices.
-Most of time is spend waiting between a request and a reponse from chillingeffects.org and the database.
+Most of the time is spend waiting between a request and a response from chillingeffects.org and the database.
 If you use a worker service like iron.io and you are metered by the second your quota is exceeded very fast.

 # Infusing goroutines

-To reduce the time spend on each task, I had to optimize the harvester.
+To reduce the time spend on each task, the harvester has to be optimized.
 One of Go's advertised features are coroutines called goroutines.
 A goroutine runs code concurrently to other goroutines.
 Since they have little overhead, a simple solution to the time problem would be to start each request in it's own goroutine.